PhantasyCodes/SafeTalk/README.md

 # SafeTalk
-Safetalk is a android app for anonymous communication, with end-to-end encrypted chats.
+Safetalk is an android app for anonymous communication, with end-to-end encrypted chats.

 ## Background